iamharisai/griptape-trade-school/docs/courses/create-image-pipeline/07_display_image_task.md

 ## Create Display Image Function

 Now we get to create the `display_image` function that the `CodeExecutionTask` will run.
-You can create this anywhere in your code _before_ you create the `display_image_task`, however, to ensure your code is easy to read I recommend you do it before you instantiate the Pipeline.
+You can create this anywhere in your code _before_ you create the `displayimagetask`, however, to ensure your code is easy to read I recommend you do it before you instantiate the Pipeline.
 Before creating it, we'll need to import one more item.

 ### Import TextArtifact